invictus1306/invictus1306.github.io/_posts/2018-12-29-functrace.markdown

 layout: post
 title:  "From vulnerability report to a crafted packet using instrumentation"
 date:   2018-12-29 14:29:22 +0100
-categories: vulnerabilitis
+categories: vulnerabilities
 ---
 During these Christmas holidays, I finally had time to implement a small tool that uses dynamic binary instrumentation (*DBI*) to do some runtime checks, that we will see in detail in this post.
 I often use tools like *strace*, *ltrace*, *frida-trace* to get some basic runtime information without using a real debugger.

 These are all excellent tools, but sometimes I need specific information about functions (symbols access), I need to see the disassembled code only for certain portions of code etc.